Budai: Gautama Buddha

 In the Western world, Budai is often mistaken for Gautama Buddha himself, and thus is nicknamed the "Fat Buddha".
+In Chan and Zen tradition he is an incarnation of Maitreya, not Gautama Buddha.

 Kangxi Emperor

 In Mongolia, Budai is called Enkh Amaglan Khan, which is identical to the Mongolian name for the Kangxi Emperor.
 Because of this, Budai is often mistaken for the Kangxi Emperor.

 Phra Sangkajai

 In Thailand, Budai is sometimes confused with the arhat Kaccāyana, known in Thailand as Phra Sangkajai or Phra Sangkachai.
 Buddha praised Phra Sangkajai for his excellence in explaining sophisticated concepts of the dhamma in an easily and correctly understandable manner.
 Phra Sangkajai is also known for composing the Madhupindika Sutta.

 One story from Thai folklore relates that Phra Sangkajai was so handsome that even a man once wanted him for a wife.
 To avoid a similar situation, Phra Sangkajai decided to transform himself into a fat monk.
 Another tale says he was so attractive that angels and men often compared him with the Buddha.
 He considered this inappropriate, so disguised himself in a fat body.

 Although both Budai and Phra Sangkajai may be found in both Thai and Chinese temples, Phra Sangkajai is found more often in Thai temples, and Budai in Chinese temples.
 Two points to distinguish them from one another are: